Community Waste Reduction Grant

 The complete 2019 Application Package may be downloaded here beginning Monday, July 2, 2018.

 On Tuesday, July 31 from 1:00 p.m. - 1:45 p.m.
-SWACO will host a webinar on the 2019 CWR Grant Program application process.
-To register for this webinar please click here.
+SWACO hosted a webinar on the 2019 CWR Grant Program application process.
+Please check back for a link to follow to listen to the recorded presentation.

 Questions?
 We Want to Hear From You